 As a bariatric dietitian, I see patients all the time who complain of weight regain or weight loss stalls after bariatric surgery.
 The first question I ask them is, “What are you eating?”.
 I find that many patients are actually indulging in these “healthy” snacks that are inhibiting their weight loss goals.
 Although most of the foods they are eating are nutrient-dense, they are not appropriate for a bariatric patient focused on a low-carb and high-protein meal plan, so here is a list of what not to eat after bariatric surgery and “healthy” foods to avoid.

 Nuts are antioxidant (free radical fighters that prevent damage to cells) powerhouses!
 So why are they marked as unhealthy?
 Well, they are very calorie-dense.
 A small number of nuts adds up to a lot of calories.
 For example, ¼ cup of almonds has over 200 calories.
-Not many people eat that few amount of nuts in a serving.
+Not many people eat that few amounts of nuts in a serving.
 Also, nuts, and especially nut butter, are slider foods.
 They don’t fill the stomach and instead are digested quickly, causing hunger spikes earlier on.

 These are known to be quick and easy post-workout or on-the-go snacks.
 Smoothies have been marketed as “healthy” because they are loaded with fruit (and sometimes veggies).
 However, what we teach in our bariatric program is fruit is sugar.
 Yes, natural sugar, but still sugar.

 When you blend a bunch of fruit together, it’s easy to devour more calories without getting the same full feeling you would get from eating the fruit whole—this is primarily a result of stripping away some of the fiber.
 And fiber is an important component when it comes to feeling full.
 Therefore, I recommend eating whole fruit to maximize the benefits.